 A 2006 World Health Organization report found no major toxicity risks for stevia, but called for more research into the herb's effect on hypertension and blood-sugar levels.
 Coca-Cola and Cargill said they will market rebiana in the 12 countries where stevia is approved as a food additive, including Japan, Brazil and China, while seeking regulatory approval in the US and the EU.
 They said it would take up to two years for the ingredient to fully come online as partnerships with Chinese, Paraguayan and Argentinian growers are nurtured.
 Coca-Cola — which has spent more than a decade working on stevia — said it had found a way to isolate and extract the sweetest elements of the stevia leaf and therefore overcome the slightly bitter, liquorice taste typically associated with it.

 Coca-Cola didn't say which of its beverages would incorporate the sweetener, but noted Powerade in Japan had been sweetened with stevia and that the recipe for its original Coke would not be altered.
-James May, president and founder of stevia specialist Wisdom Natural Brands, based in Arizona, dominates US stevia sales with 80 per cent of a $16 million market.
+James May, president and founder of stevia specialist Wisdom Natural Brands, based in Arizona, dominates US stevia sales with most of a $16 million market.